News

 Factors That Affect a Golf Ball's Shelf Life

-• Storage conditions: Proper storage is essential for maintaining a golf ball's shelf life.
+Proper storage is essential for maintaining a golf ball's shelf life.
 To get the most out of your golf balls, store them in a cool, dry place away from direct sunlight and extreme temperatures.

 How To Extend the Shelf Life of a Golf Ball

-1. Buy Quality Golf Balls
+Buy Quality Golf Balls

-1. Use the Right Golf Balls
+Use the Right Golf Balls

-Different golf balls can benefit different players and work better in certain conditions.
+Different golf balls benefit different players and work better in certain conditions.
 Using the right golf ball for your game can help you improve your performance and avoid unnecessary damage to the ball.

-1. Clean Your Golf Balls Regularly
+Clean Your Golf Balls Regularly

-You can use a damp cloth or a soft brush to wipe off debris from the ball, or mild soap and water to wash off stains.
+Cleaning your golf balls regularly can help remove dirt, sand, or grass that may stick to the cover and affect the ball's flight and roll.
+You can use a damp cloth or a soft brush to wipe off debris from the ball or mild soap and water to wash off stains.
 Just make sure to dry the ball thoroughly before storing it.

-1. Avoid Prolonged UV Exposure
+Avoid Prolonged UV Exposure

-1. Keep Golf Balls Away From Water
+Keep Golf Balls Away From Water

 Golf ball in a small pond